-Lawnchair Launcher is a minimalistic launcher that replicates the look and feel of Pixel Launcher while tacking on essentials like icon pack support, adaptive icons, and Google Now integration.
-The app doesn’t differ drastically from Nova Launcher but is completely free, making it worth a look.
+Lawnchair Launcher is a minimalistic launcher.
+It replicates the look and feel of Pixel Launcher while tacking on essentials like icon pack support, adaptive icons, and Google Now integration.
+The app doesn’t differ drastically from Nova Launcher but is entirely free, making it worth a look.

 Originally called Arrow Launcher, Microsoft Launcher stands out for its completely customized look and feel.
 The home screen replacement pulls in from popular Microsoft services and displays them as cards on the home screen.
 If you are invested in the Microsoft ecosystem, the app does an excellent job of creating widgets for the calendar, email, and to-do services.

 Minimalists will love the look and feel of Niagara Launcher.
-Designed to keep the home screen fresh, the app hides home screen clutter in favor of a quickly scrollable list of installed apps.
+It’s designed to keep the home screen fresh.
+The app hides home screen clutter in favor of a quickly scrollable list of installed apps.
 Integrated widgets give you a quick glance at your ongoing conversations and essentials like weather and music controls.

 Action Launcher is another popular choice for users who love customizing their phones.
-The app goes for a stock-like look but adds additional features like the ability to customize the interface’s colors based on the wallpaper.
+The app goes for a stock-like look but adds additional features.
+These include the ability to customize the interface’s colors based on the wallpaper.

 Nova Launcher will present a pop-up during the initial setup process asking you to set it as the default launcher.
-However, if you accidentally switch to another launcher, you can head to settings and tap the default launcher option to re-establish Nova as the default launcher on your phone.
+However, if you accidentally switch to another launcher, you can head to Settings > Apps > Default apps > Home app and select Nova7.

 Nova Launcher makes it easy to back up and save your layout configuration.
-This is a handy way to migrate your layout configuration to a new device quickly.
-Head to Settings, tap the Backup & restore option and use the Backup setting to save your configuration to your local storage or Google Drive.
+This is a handy way to quickly migrate your layout configuration to a new device.
+Head to Nova Settings, tap the Backup & restore option, and use the Backup setting to save your configuration to your local storage or Google Drive.
 You can even use the share setting to email the configuration.
 Tap the restore button and select the file to roll back to an existing configuration.

 Nova Launcher offers two options if you want to restart the customization process from scratch.
-Head to the Backup and restore settings option and tap Quick start.
-You can also tap the Reset option to remove all customizations.
+Head to the Backup & restore settings option and tap Quick start.
+You can also tap the Reset to default option to remove all customizations.